know-ai/hades/README.md

 # PyHades
-A python library to develop continuous tasks using concurrency sync or async
+A python library to develop continuous tasks using sync or async concurrent threads, but not only that, the design intent for PyHades is create Automation Industrial Process Applications (AIPA); that's why, PyHades provides to you a Database model according to AIPA, currently, PyHades counts with Historian DataLogger and Alarm Management System (ISA 18.2).

+## Description
+PyHades was born with the intention of solving synchronized or asynchronous concurrent tasks in an easy and declarative way.

+Situations where the finite state machine design pattern is recommended, PyHades offers a declarative way to solve such a problem.

+You can use PyHades for small, medium or even large projects, regardless of the type of application, that is, web, desktop, cloud, embedded development, among others.

 ## Why you should use PyHades?